syncfusion-content/angular-docs/angular-2/Schedule/getting-started.md

 To get start with how to use the Scheduler component within Angular-2 platform, refer the basic requisites and the configurations needs to be done on the system from [here](/angular-2/overview).

-Once the configurations are done, Create the angular seed application by referring [here](/angular-2/GettingStarted/overview").
+Once the configurations are done, Create an angular seed application by referring [here](/angular-2/GettingStarted/overview").

-## Render Scheduler Component
+## Initializing Scheduler

-To render ejSchedule Angular component using the below code example.
+To render the Schedule component on a page, simply define it with the `ej-schedule` tag as shown in the below code example.

 {% highlight html %}